 October 2, 2023

-1. What Is The Size Of Your Loan?
+1. What is the Size of Your Loan?

 A larger loan typically results in higher monthly payments, while a smaller loan may be more manageable.
 Assess your financial situation, including your income, savings, and credit score, to determine the loan size that fits comfortably within your budget.

-2. What Is An Interest Rate?
+2. What is an Interest Rate?

-3. What Is A Loan Term?
+3. What is a Loan Term?

+The loan term refers to the length of time over which you'll repay your mortgage, commonly 15, 20, or 30 years.
 Shorter loan terms typically have higher monthly payments but lower overall interest costs, while longer loan terms result in lower monthly payments but greater interest expenses over time.
-The choice of loan term should align with your financial goals and budget.

-4. What Is An APR?
+4. What is an APR?

-The Annual Percentage Rate (APR) is another crucial factor in the mortgage selection process.
-The APR represents the true cost of borrowing by factoring in not only the interest rate but also the lender's fees and other charges associated with the loan.
-It provides a more comprehensive view of the loan's cost than the interest rate alone.
+The Annual Percentage Rate (APR) represents the true cost of borrowing by factoring in not only the interest rate but also the lender's fees and other charges associated with the loan.
+It provides a more comprehensive view of the loan's cost than the interest rate alone, and can help you determine the best loan for your needs.

 5. What Are Closing Costs?